Reviews You Can Rely On

 The TX Guide climbs better than most approach shoes on the market.
 Our testers felt comfortable leading mid-5th class terrain while wearing these shoes, which is a testament to their secure feeling on the rock.
 They have a stiff platform and sticky Vibram MegaGrip rubber, providing secure footing on edges, smears, and cracks alike.

-The sole under the forefoot includes more flat rubber in contact with the rock (positive space) than space between the lugs (negative space), providing lots of surface area for secure smearing.
-The toe box has a narrow and precise fit, allowing the direct transfer of force from the foot to the shoe's "climbing zone", and our testers were impressed by how the TX Guide can hold an edge on the moderately small (but still obvious) holds that mid-5th class climbing often involves.
+The sole under the forefoot includes more flat rubber in contact with the rock (positive space) than the space between the lugs (negative space), providing lots of surface area for secure smearing.
+The toe box has a narrow and precise fit, allowing the direct transfer of force from the foot to the shoe's “climbing zone”, and our testers were impressed by how the TX Guide can hold an edge on the moderately small (but still obvious) holds that mid-5th class climbing often involves.
 The narrow toe box and rubberized toe cap provide good security during foot jams, and the shoe can easily fit into most hand-sized cracks.

-The TX Guide features sticky rubber and a plenty of surface area in contact with the rock, paired with a stiff sole for excellent smearing and edging.
+More technical shoes feature sticky rubber and a plenty of surface area in contact with the rock, paired with a stiff sole for excellent smearing and edging.

 Credit: Sam Willits

-Mountain Guides often wear approach shoes while leading their guests up easier 5th class climbs to reduce the amount of time they spend in rock climbing shoes.
+Mountain Guides often wear approach shoes while leading their guests up easier 5th-class climbs to reduce the amount of time they spend in rock climbing shoes.
 The TX Guide allows professionals and recreationists alike the opportunity to leave the climbing shoes at home more often and spend the day in comfortable approach shoes that can handle moderate rock climbs with a wide margin of security.
 For that very reason, this product has emerged as a favorite shoe of professional mountain guides all over the world.

 We are impressed by the climbing ability of the TX Guide, which our Mountain Guide testers trust to safely carry them to the top of low to mid-5th class rock climbs.